Skip to main content

 Watering your plant will help its roots settle into the new soil.
 Water the potting mix thoroughly, but don’t let your plant sit in water.
 If you’d like, you can also mix water with a specially formulated solution for giving transplants nutrients and preventing transplant shock.
 Because these solutions are essentially fertilizers, you should definitely dilute them with water.

 Moving your plants will inevitably pose some risk, but there are active measures you can take to keep them from dying.
 Starting with a healthy plant is one of the most critical steps since a strong plant will have an easier time acclimating to a new growing medium.
-When you’re actually moving the plant, picking the right time, using a pot in the appropriate size, and being gentle with your plant, it will have an easier time easing into its new home.
+Then, be sure to follow the steps listed above.
 After adding water and perhaps a transplant solution, your plant should be set to thrive!

 Stacey Nguyen